-All this makes parrhesia part of our lives in another way, also.
-In prayer we speak to the Father with the boldness of beloved children.
-We also speak with the parrhesia of beloved children before the world, when we speak about the Father.
-We exercise parrhesia in prayer and in evangelization.
+All this makes us bold and confident in another way, also.
+In prayer we speak to the Father fearlessly, as His beloved children.
+We also speak that way before the world, about the Father.

-Not two parrhesias, but one.
 Because we know how generous and trustworthy God is, we have nothing to fear from this world.
-No matter what we might see on CNN.
-No matter what fears our beloved politicians try to stir up in us.
-Through it all, we stride forward in confidence to fulfill our mission to make the Good News of the good heavenly Father known.
+Come what may, we stride forward in confidence to fulfill our mission: to make the Good News of the good heavenly Father known.

 Children don’t imagine that they have to know how a car works.
 They just say, “Daddy, can you drive me to the park?”
 They don’t imagine that they must understand the chemistry of cooking.
 They just say, “Mommy, can you make me some macaroni and cheese?”

 Our heavenly Father does not require us to strategize extensively about how to gain souls for His kingdom through artful persuasion and clever tactics.
 He can devise tactics a million times more cleverly than we can.
 Our role is: to bear witness.
-To offer confident, childlike testimony, wherever and whenever we can.
+To offer confident, childlike testimony about the goodness of God.

 Testimony that the Gospel of Jesus Christ is true.
 That God is the loving and kind Father of the whole human race.
 That He rules His kingdom of justice and peace with an open Heart.
 That the Holy Mass contains all the riches and wisdom of God.
 That the Church is a real family, to which everyone can belong.